 This is a random shopping list which my daughter inadvertently took back to England after a brief visit home to Australia a few years ago.

 She found it, many months later, and used it in her Instagram #100daysof happy post, as it gave her a sense of happiness.

 How random is that?
-I somehow don’t think it was worth taking all that way but then I think that if it gave her a feeling of connection to me over on the other side of the world, then yes it was worth it!
+I somehow don’t think it was worth taking all that way, but then I think if it gave her a feeling of connection to me over on the other side of the world, then yes it was worth it!